National Symphony Orchestra (Ireland)

-The National Symphony Orchestra (NSO; previously known as RTÉ Symphony Orchestra and the RTÉ National Symphony Orchestra) is the largest professional orchestra in Ireland.
-Housed at the National Concert Hall, Dublin, since January 2022, it used to be the concert and radio orchestra of Raidió Teilifís Éireann (RTÉ), Ireland's public radio station.
-It plays an important role in Irish cultural life, also undertaking occasional tours of Ireland.
+The National Symphony Orchestra Ireland (NSO Ireland) is a largest professional orchestra in Ireland, housed at the National Concert Hall, Dublin, since January 2022.
+Previously known as the Radio Éireann Symphony Orchestra, RTÉ Symphony Orchestra and the RTÉ National Symphony Orchestra, the orchestra was formerly the concert and radio orchestra of Raidió Teilifís Éireann (RTÉ), Ireland's public radio station.

 History

 In 1926, a national radio channel, based in Dublin, began broadcasting.
 To provide music, it hired staff musicians, who often played together on the radio and in concert as a chamber orchestra.
-Musicians were frequently hired from the Army School of Music and the Dublin Philharmonic Society (1927–1936) under the direction of Colonel Fritz Brase, Head of the Army School of Music since 1923.
-The original group was gradually expanded during the 1930s and '40s, when it was known as the Radio Éireann Orchestra, and by 1946 had reached 40 musicians.
+Musicians were frequently hired from the Army School of Music and the Dublin Philharmonic Society (1927–1936) under the direction of Colonel Fritz Brase, head of the Army School of Music since 1923.
+The original group was gradually expanded during the 1930s and 1940s, when it was known as the Radio Éireann Orchestra, and by 1946 had reached 40 musicians.
 Early conductors included Vincent O'Brien and, from 1941, Michael Bowles, guest conductors included Aloys Fleischmann and Frederick May.
 Often called the "Station Orchestra", many (albeit not regular) public concerts were given and broadcast live from venues such as the Mansion House, Metropolitan Hall and Capitol Theatre.

-In 1948, the broadcasting authority, now called Radio Éireann, expanded the orchestra to symphonic size by opening its membership to musicians from all over Europe.
+In 1948, the broadcasting authority, now called Radio Éireann, expanded the orchestra to a symphonic size by opening its membership to musicians from all over Europe.
 Ireland, as a neutral country during World War II, had been spared damage, so musicians from the wrecked economies of a ruined Europe were easy to attract.
 The new orchestra was named the Radio Éireann Symphony Orchestra (RESO).
 After Michael Bowles' involuntary retirement (Bowles had objected to recruiting so many foreigners for the 1948 enlargement), the new orchestra worked for a while without a permanent conductor, commissioning major guest conductors instead such as Jean Martinon and Hans Schmidt-Isserstedt.
 In 1953, the orchestra found a principal conductor in Milan Horvat, who remained until 1956.
 In 1961, Ireland added television to its broadcasting service.
 The name of the new organisation was to be Raidió Teilifís Éireann (RTÉ).
 The orchestra became known as the RTÉ Symphony Orchestra (RTÉSO).
 By now it was, de facto, the national orchestra of Ireland.
 Its new chief conductor from 1961 was Tibor Paul.
 He was succeeded by Albert Rosen, Colman Pearce, Bryden Thomson, and Janos Fürst.

 In 1981, the RTÉSO found a new home when the National Concert Hall opened in Dublin.
 Also, at about the same time, it expanded its broadcasting activities.
 Until 1978, RTÉ had only two radio stations and one television channel.
 In 1978, they established RTÉ2 followed in 1979 by RTÉ Radio 2 (now RTÉ 2fm).
-Five years later, RTÉ launched an arts radio station called FM3, which shared broadcast space with RTÉ RnaG until 1999 when it rebranded as Lyric FM (now RTÉ lyric fm).
+Five years later, RTÉ launched an arts radio station called FM3, which shared broadcast space with RTÉ RnaG until 1999 when it rebranded as Lyric FM (now RTÉ Lyric FM).